Security-Onion-Solutions/securityonion-docs/grid.rst

 Grid
 ====

 :ref:`soc` gives you access to our new Grid interface.
 This interface allows you to quickly check the status of all nodes in your grid.
-This page includes a few different EPS (events per second) measurements:
+It also includes a few different EPS (events per second) measurements:

 - EPS (also shown as Production EPS) is how much a node is producing.
 This is taken from the number of events out in :ref:`filebeat`.